 Nitrogen pollution threatens the environment in multiple ways with knock on effects for society and the economy.
 For example, the combined cost to ecosystems, climate and health was estimated at over €70 billion per year to the European Union (EU) alone (Brink et al., 2011).
 Most of these costs were attributed to the impacts on human health.
 It was further reported that by 'halving nitrogen waste' by 2030, as called for in the Colombo declaration, could save US\$100 billion annually (Sutton et al., 2021).
-These savings could contribute to postcoronavirus disease 2019 (COVID-19) economic recovery and multiple Sustainable Development Goals (SDGs) (see Sutton et al., 2021).
+These savings could contribute to post-coronavirus disease 2019 (COVID-19) economic recovery and multiple Sustainable Development Goals (SDGs) (see Sutton et al., 2021).
 In the recent 8th International Nitrogen Initiative Conference (INI2020) it was highlighted that Sustainable Nitrogen management, would contribute to the attainment of all 17 of the UN (SDGs) by 2030.
+Yang et al. (2022) further outlined the linkages between the UN SDGs with nitrogen management, key economic sectors and environmental sinks/impacts.